 Start with a wake up light.
 Boasting the ability to simulate the light of a sunrise, wake up light makers are helping families get their kids out of bed and off to school on time.
 These lights also slowly dim to help kids settle into bed and get the rest they need at bedtime.

 Smart pens listen while your kid takes notes.
 Get more out of each lesson with a pen that records audio while the student’s writing down the details.
 Working in tandem with a smartphone app, your kids can review handwritten notes and their lesson as well.
-Students collaborate, organize, tag and share the content, too.
+Students can collaborate, organize, tag and share the content, too.

 Invest in a personal laptop, tablet or Chromebook.
 Even if the school provides a laptop for school, your kids will want something for learning that is all their own.
 You don’t need to drop a lot of cash on a smart device either.
-Find a good refurbished or used device.
-Ebay and local fix-it computer stores are great for sourcing tech like these.
+Find a good refurbished or used device. eBay and local fix-it computer stores are great for sourcing tech like these.
 Be sure you’re picking up a tech with a solid state drive (SSD).
 Kids drop things all the time and laptops that rely on a spinning hard drive (HDD) are more vulnerable to damage.
-Don’t forget to install a good word processor or get them a Google account and they can work in the cloud on Google Docs for free.
+Don’t forget to install a good word processor or get them a Google account so they can work in the cloud on Google Docs for free.

 Get a lightweight, Bluetooth-enabled keyboard.
 Kids can work more efficiently on assignments when they’re typing, even when used with a phone or other mobile device.